apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 on it.

-From my benchmarking, switching from approach of converting values into python objects to this approach of using the pyarrow built in functions leads to about a 10x speed improvement in this simple problem.
+From my benchmarking, switching from approach of converting values into python objects to this approach of using the pyarrow built-in functions leads to about a 10x speed improvement in this simple problem.

 It’s worth noting that almost all of the pyarrow compute functions expect to take one or two arrays